Expertise

 Organizations and businesses employ different approaches to generate revenue and become profitable.
-One thing they have in common Is that they all need a clearly defined and strategic plan to attain peak profitability.
+One thing they have in common is that they all need a clearly defined and strategic plan to attain peak profitability.
 Every organization needs to create and implement a strategic plan to guide its operations and engagements.

-Strategic planning is fundamentally different from other planning processes in an organization because it employs a holistic, long-term approach unlike the procedures used to execute single organizational projects.
-Strategic planning has a much wider scope as it lays down the specific path through which set objectives will be achieved with organizational resources.
+Strategic planning is fundamentally different from other planning processes in an organization because it employs a holistic, long-term approach — unlike the procedures used to execute single organizational projects.
+Strategic planning has a much wider scope, as it lays down the specific path through which set objectives will be achieved with organizational resources.

 Control mechanisms are used to measure the efficacy of a strategic plan and also serve as a guide for plan implementation and modification as required.
 Strategic planning involves procedures and is itself a process that requires inputs and monitoring.